OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 ## Synchronize order changes of artifacts from module(s)

-- The artifacts are organized in hierarchical order within the module, and OpsHub Integration Manager supports the synchronization of artifacts, maintaining the Hierarchical ordering to target with the help of [Hierarchy configuration](Mapping Configuration#Hierarchy).
+- The artifacts are organized in hierarchical order within the module, and <code class="expression">space.vars.SITENAME</code> supports the synchronization of artifacts, maintaining the Hierarchical ordering to target with the help of [Hierarchy configuration](Mapping Configuration#Hierarchy).
 - When the Hierarchical ordering is updated (Artifacts rearranged) within a module, this change neither updates the Artifact "Modified On" nor generates a "Revision" for this change.
 Hence by default, this order change operation gets processed with the synchronization of the next update operation (operation which updates either "Modified On" or generates the "Revision") of the artifact.
-- To avoid this wait time and manual additional updates on the artifact, OpsHub Integration Manager can process the hierarchical order change by reading the module history in which this reordering is performed.
+- To avoid this wait time and manual additional updates on the artifact, <code class="expression">space.vars.SITENAME</code> can process the hierarchical order change by reading the module history in which this reordering is performed.
 To benefit from this functionality, the user can set the value **Yes** for the option, **Read module history to detect an artifact order change** available in the integration configuration when DOORS Next acts as a source endpoint.
-By default, this option is considered **No**, which means OpsHub Integration Manager will not read the module history, and the user can expect the ordering change to be synchronized with the next update operation on the artifact.
+By default, this option is considered **No**, which means <code class="expression">space.vars.SITENAME</code> will not read the module history, and the user can expect the ordering change to be synchronized with the next update operation on the artifact.

 <p align="center">
   <img src="../assets/DoorsNg_modulehistory.png" width="1100"/>